 Aquatic insect larvae, some plant material, mainly algae

 Life history characteristics of Shorthead Redhorse are not much different than other redhorses.
-Adults commonly reach 10 to 22 inches in length and weigh from 1 to 4 pounds.
-Maturity is attained at age III.
+Adults commonly reach 10- to 22-inches long and weigh from 1 to 4 pounds.
+Maturity is attained at age 3.
 Upstream spawning movements in large schools is common for male redhorses in early April at water temperatures of 47 to 60 degrees F. Males gather and defend spawning territories that have gravel riffles and rubble shoals.
 The actual spawning ritual occurs when a female moves into the gravel-lined troughs or nests and two males mate with a single female.
 The semi-adhesive eggs are broadcast, left unattended and hatch in 4 or 5 days.
-Fecundity of an 18-inch female is about 22,000 eggs.
-Growth of the Shorthead Redhorse averages 1.9 inches the first year of life, 16.0 inches at age V and 20.9 inches at 11 years of age in the Mississippi River.
-Aquatic insect larvae is the principal food items of Shorthead Redhorse, but some plant material, mainly algae, are also eaten.
+An 18-inch female produces about 22,000 eggs.
+Growth of the Shorthead Redhorse averages 1.9-inches the first year of life, 16-inches at age 5 and 20.9-inches at 11 years of age in the Mississippi River.